derrekyoung/appd-agent-management/README.md

 * Download any appdynamics software by passing in the download URL

 ## Requirements
-* Supported on Linux/OSX/Unix only
+* Supported on Linux/OSX/Unix only.
+No Windows support
-* Python 2.7+ on the central operator/distribution server
+* Python 2.7+ on the central distribution server
-* Python Fabric on the central operator/distribution server
+* Python Fabric on the central distribution server
 * Unzip utility available on the destination servers

 # Getting Started